k-zaher/bpe_challenge/README.md

 * **Devise**: The project is too simple to install a heavy gem as Devise, especially that most of its modules as Confirmable, Recoverable and Registerable won't be used.

 * **StateMachine gem**: Well I actually used it at the begining but I found that it is build failing and hasn't been supported for some time.
-I even found a fork that supports rails 5, however I decided to remove it as having dynamic states will require meta-programming and this won't be scalable.
+I even found a fork that is recently supported, however I decided to remove it as having dynamic states will require MetaProgramming and this will make the code harder to scale and maintain.
 It also saves the state in a column as string which will add an overhead while updating the name of the state.

 **Enjoy**